 Visit Chowpatty Beach

-This stretch of golden shoreline can be easily accessed by train thanks to Vile Parle, Andheri and Santa Cruz West train stations that are nearby.
+This stretch of golden shoreline can be easily accessed by train thanks to Vile Parle, Andheri, and Santa Cruz West train stations nearby.
 The security is also tight in this area, making it safe for visitors of all ages.

 Go to Bandra-Worli Sea Link

 Also, sometimes called Rajiv Gandhi Sea Link, is a famous steel bridge joining two major regions in Mumbai – Bandra, and Worli, as the bridge’s name suggests.
 The bridge’s construction was completed in 2010, costing a whopping $240 million.